-The ventral scopulae that may be prominent on the distal tarsi of legs I and II of Phidippus (Figures 2B, 14) are comprised of a unique kind of seta, the pilosa (Figures 27, 28D).
+The ventral scopulae that may be prominent on the distal tarsi of legs I and II of Phidippus are comprised of a unique kind of seta, the pilosa (Figures 34, 35D).
 Pilosae are broad and compressed in the direction of the long axis of the tarsus, and they are aligned in a distal direction somewhat parallel to that axis.
 Each pilosa bears a relatively long apical plume.
 The proximal side, or underside, of each pilosa bears a regular, hexagonal or space-filling array formed by alternating longitudinal rows of s-shaped setules, the tinules (tines).
 Unlike tenules, tinules do not bifurcate or bear a thin, adhesive membrane at the tip.
 Instead, they form a carpet of hooks that can be pressed against a surface.

-As shown in Figure 17 and 18, even when an extensive scopular tract of pilosae is not present, isolated groups of pilosae can still be found on the distal-ventral tarsus of many salticids, including Salticus scenicus.
+Even when an extensive scopular tract of pilosae is not present, isolated groups of pilosae can still be found on the distal-ventral tarsus of many salticids, including Salticus scenicus.
 Their occurrence and position suggests that these distinctive setae play a very important role in catching something.
-One possibility is that they are used to wind up silk as a salticid climbs a vertical silk line rapidly with legs I and II, with legs III and IV outstretched.
+One other possibility is that they are used to wind up silk as a salticid climbs a vertical silk line rapidly with legs I and II, with legs III and IV outstretched.
 The role in handling silk is supported by the orientation of the tinules, which would also support rapid release of that silk.
 Another possibility is that they are used to grasp an irregular or spinous surface (or prey) that would limit the effective use of the tenae.
-There has been some interest in the effectiveness of microspine arrays in securing a foothold on a surface (Asbeck et al 2005), but the orientation of the tinules (pointing in a distal direction) does not support this hypothesis.
+There has been some interest in the effectiveness of microspine arrays in securing a foothold on a surface (Asbeck et al. 2005), but the orientation of the tinules (pointing in a distal direction) does not support this hypothesis.
+As with many other setae of the legs, Phidippus often rest their pilosae against surfaces or leaf edges as they move.
+As important as the pilosae appear to be, the adaptive value of their unique structure for a salticid remains to be demonstrated conclusively.

-Figure 27.
+Figure 34.
 Two SEM views of setae associated with the distal tarsus of an immature Phidippus audax, from exuviae.
 A: Ventral margin (vm) of distal tarsus.
 Note the curved spondylae (s), which appear to be very flexible and to bend in response to gravity.
 These are presumed contact chemoreceptors, with several associated mechanoreceptor neurites.
 The plumed, flattened pilosae (p) comprise a mid-ventral scopular tract.
 The visible tenae (t) of the pretarsal foot pad are braced against lateral bending.
 Both the fringilae (f) and the tactilae (ta) emerge from enlarged sockets that support movement, and are presumed mechanoreceptors.
 Long setules (fringules) borne by the fringilae face toward the pretarsus.
 B: Detail of ventral scopular tract of pilosae, as seen from the proximal side that contacts the substrate.
 The inset detail shows the regular, alternating rows of s-shaped tinules (tines) that comprise a shape-filing hexagonal array of these hook-like structures.